One

 https://consultations.brighton-hove.gov.uk/parking/hollingdean/

-This will run until the 4th June.
+This will run until the 4th of June.
 We now urge all residents and business owners within the zone (who will be receiving further details from the council in the post in the coming days) to fill in the survey to make sure that your opinions and wishes are presented to the council.

 Click on the image to see the proposed plan in greater detail.
 This shows exactly as we expected, with the majority of parking within the area being set aside specifically for the use of local residents and their visitors.
-Whilst there are significant amounts of shared parking bays included (purple on the map), these are limited to either permit holders, or paying vehicle owners.
-Non-permit holders will only be able to use these spaces for a maximum of four hours, and will be unable to return within the following four hours.
+Whilst there are significant amounts of shared parking bays included (purple on the map), these are limited to either permit holders or paying vehicle owners.
+Non-permit holders will only be able to use these spaces for a maximum of four hours and will be unable to return within the following four hours.

 January 2023: